An introduction to the categorical p-adic Langlands program: Some known cases of categorical p -adic Langlands

 There is an isomorphism

 where $b$ acts via $b \cdot (v,y) = (b v, b^{-1} y).$ If we consider the open substack of $\cZ_{\sigma}$ where $ux \neq 0,$ we obtain the stack

-which is a family of extensions of characters of certain fixed inertial weights, the two lines corresponding to extensions in either possible directions, but which are ``split along one of the two possible embeddings''.
+which is a family of extensions of characters~$\chi_3 ,\chi_4 $ of certain fixed inertial weights, the two lines corresponding to extensions in either possible directions, but which are ``split along one of the two possible embeddings''.
 The variable $x/u$ again parameterizes a Frobenius eigenvalue appearing in these characters.
-The points $\set{u = y = 0}$ and $\set{v = x = 0}$ each correspond to an irreducible Galois representation.
+(In the notation of the previous paragraph, we have $\chi_3 |_{I_{\Q_{p^{2}}}}=\omega_0 ^{a_0 +1}$, $\chi_4 |_{I_{\Q_{p^{2}}}}=\omega_1 ^{a_1 +1}$.)
+The points $\set{u = y = 0}$ and $\set{v = x = 0}$ each correspond to an irreducible Galois representation (there being two such representations up to isomorphism with~$\sigma$ as a Serre weight; see \cite[Defn.\ 2.4]{GLSII}).

-The open cover $\set{\cU_{\sigma}, \cV_{\sigma}}$ of $\cC_{\sigma}$ is useful when we want to think about points of $\cX_{\sigma}$ in terms of the Galois representations that they correspond to.
-However, there is another open cover we will work with, which at first seems less conceptually meaningful, but which leads to simple computations (especially when we consider how the various components $\cX_{\sigma}$ intersect one another); this is the open cover $\set{ D(u), D(v)}$.
+The open cover $\set{\cU_{\sigma}, \cV_{\sigma}}$ of $\cC_{\sigma}$ is useful when we want to think about points of $\cX(\sigma)$ in terms of the Galois representations that they correspond to.
+However, there is another open cover we will work with, which at first seems less conceptually meaningful, but which leads to simple computations (especially when we consider how the various components $\cX(\sigma)$ intersect one another); this is the open cover $\set{ D(u), D(v)}$.

 Concretely, we see that \numequation D(u) = [ \bigl( \A^1_{v} \times (\A^2\setminus \set{0})_{x/u,y}\bigr) /(\Gm)_b ], \end{equation} where $(\Gm)_b$ acts via $b\cdot (v, x/u, y) = (b v, x/u, b^{-1} y)$, while \numequation D(v) = [ \bigl( \A^1_u \times (\A^2 \setminus \set{0})_{x, vy}\bigr) / (\Gm)_a], \end{equation} where $(\Gm)_a$ acts via $a \cdot (u, x, vy) = (a u, a x, vy).$ We can also describe their intersection: